ANNIE'S NONTOXIC FLY SPRAY RECIPE

 For just plain washing, I soak a big sponge with water and apply a drop or two of the Concentrated Organic Cleaner, scrub away, and rinse thoroughly.
 Simple, easy horse care!

-For mosquitoes and gnats that really bother the horses and dogs (and humans too!!), I use the Foamed Organic Concentrate ---it is easy to apply, and VERY economical!
+For mosquitoes and gnats that really bother the horses and dogs (and humans too!!), I use the

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~